Wilson Daily Times, 11 November 1919.

 “[T]he William Barnes house was built in a style which was popular in Wilson County between 1848 and 1860.
 Barnes was the brother of General Joshua Barnes, one of the most influential men in the area and a founder of Wilson County.
 Barnes was born in 1811.
-Like his brother, he was a planter, and by the time of his death he had accumulated over 1,000 acres. …The exterior of the Barnes house has remained basically unaltered except for the constriction of a two-story portico with Doric columns which dates circa 1914.
-The William Barnes House is very similar stylistically to the house of his brother.
-General Joshua Barnes, which was built circa 1845.
+Like his brother, he was a planter, and by the time of his death he had accumulated over 1,000 acres. …The exterior of the Barnes house has remained basically unaltered except for the construction of a two-story portico with Doric columns which dates circa 1914.
+The William Barnes House is very similar stylistically to the house of his brother, General Joshua Barnes, which was built circa 1845.
 The exterior consists of a plain two-story box with a shallow hipped-roof and a three-bay facade.
 A wide trabeated entrance, surmounted by a smaller door on the second floor, is located in the central bay.
 The unusual six-panel door is similar to those found on the Daniel Whitley House (also in Stantonsburg Township).
 The interior plan is that of a wide center hall with two large rooms located on each side.
 Major alterations have been made on the interior.
 A large two-story packhorse and small gable-roof storage building, both contemporary with the house, exist on the grounds.” — Kate Ohno, Wilson County’s Architectural Heritage (1981).

 In the 1860 census of Saratoga township, Wilson County, 48 year-old farmer William Barnes’ listing notes that he owned real property valued at $35,000 and personal property at $89,000.
 The latter, of course, largely consisted of enslaved men and women, whose crucial role on his plantation went unmentioned in the description above.
 The 1860 slave schedule credits him as the owner outright of 79 men, women and children and in trust of an additional 26.

 Aerial shot of the Barnes House and outbuildings at the intersection of Fairfield Dairy Road and Highway 58.

-Photograph of Barnes house taken by Lisa Y. Henderson, December 2015; photo of door taken July 2017; aerial photo courtesy of Google Map.
+Photograph of Barnes house taken by Lisa Y. Henderson, December 2015; photo of door taken July 2017; aerial photo courtesy of Google Maps.